sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 A different strategy would be to separate our client-side codebase into application code and vendor code.

 **Application code:**
-* has frequent changes which requires a re-build for every change
+* has frequent changes which requires a re-build for every change.
-* uses common shared dependencies that are separate from application code
+* uses common shared dependencies that are separate from application code.

 **Vendor code:**
-* are maintained separately by its vendor
+* are maintained separately by its vendor.
-* no reason to be changed frequently once added as a dependency, except to update to a later version, at which we can re-build
+* no reason to be changed frequently once added as a dependency, except to update it to a later version, at which point we can re-build on-demand.
-* is a common library used by multiple applications
+* is a common library used by possibly multiple applications.
-* for eg: jQuery, Angular, reactjs etc
+* eg: jQuery, Angular, reactjs etc

-With the above strategy, with a project's lifetime, we'd be changing and re-building the application code much, much more frequently than we'd need to rebuild the vendor code.
+With the above strategy, within a project's lifetime, we'd be changing and re-building the application code much, much more frequently than we'd need to rebuild the vendor code.

-Our build time would be reduced and we keep our sanity within healthy levels.
+Our build time would be reduced since the application codebase is typically smaller than vendor code.

+We get to keep our sanity within healthy levels.

 #### An even more extreme strategy

-If we want to go further, in an even larger project, we can separate the codebase into even more bundles:
+But what happens when the application codebase gets larger, and even just building the application code is taking a second too long?

+Thats when you need to re-look into how your codebase are organized and start pulling out shared modules and make them a separate bundle:
-* a separate bundle for each application code module that is shared by other application code
+* a separate bundle for each application code module that is shared by other application code.
 * a separate bundle for each vendor code for scenarios where some application module only need one of the vendor libraries

 It's basically the same principles, except taken towards the extreme end.
-This would require implementing a more complex build strategy.
+This would require implementing a more fine grain build strategy.

 ## Why not use ```watchify```?
-(Feel free to correct me if I'm wrong or if there is a better way in looking at this)
+(Feel free to correct me if I'm wrong or if there is a better way to look at this)

 I haven't been using [```watchify```](https://github.com/substack/watchify) as much since it seems to be more suited for optimization use-cases where you want to small incremental builds when creating a single bundle.

 We can still use ```watchify``` for the other two strategies (multiple bundles) where we have one ```watchify``` task for each bundle we want to create.

-This more suited for use-cases when even after separating our codebase into bundles, we still want to continue reducing our build times.
+This more suited for use-cases when even after separating our codebase into bundles, we still want to continue reducing our build times further.

 For example, if we were to update our recipe and use ```watchify```:
 * one ```watchify``` task for building ```vendor.js``` where it watches changes in ```bower.json``` or the ```public/src/vendor/**/*.js```